Dash-Industry-Forum/codem-isoboxer/README.md

     var parsedFile = ISOBoxer.create(arrayBuffer);

-The `arrayBuffer` can for example be obtained by issuing an XHR request, or by using the `FileReader` API to read a local file.
+The `arrayBuffer` can be obtained for example by issuing an `XMLHttpRequest` with `responsetype` set to `arrayBuffer`, or by using the `FileReader` API to read a local file.

-Codem-isoboxer makes no assumptions on the validity of the given file and/or segment.
+`codem-isoboxer` makes no assumptions on the validity of the given file and/or segment.
 It also does minimal handling of the data types and provides mostly a raw interface.
 Some frequently used attributes are parsed to easier-to-use types, such as the major brand and list of compatible brands in the `ftyp` box.